 This course is open to students at UiB

 Compulsory Assignments and Attendance

-Submission of one essay (1500 words +/- 10%).
-Only with an approved assignment will students be allowed to take the exam.
-Approved compulsory assignment is valid for 2 semesters.
+Only with approved compulsory activities will students be allowed to take the exam.
+Approved compulsory activities are valid for the current and subsequent semesters.

 Forms of Assessment